arahayrabedian/datawrapper_docker/README.md

 - export env var DATAWRAPPER_SECURE_AUTH_KEY and expose appropriate ports (-p 0.0.0.0:80:80 if you like).
 - if you'd like some fancier config options, some are available, but look through the various .tpl files to figure them out, will be documented when this is more mature.

+# Caveats
+ - Uses @rubensfernando's plugin-embed to allow embedding charts - not native as native is broken.

 # Limitations
  - currently has an ephemeral on-board sql, this is fine to develop against and such, but is NOT production ready.